peterhinch/micropython-async/PRIMITIVES.md

 cancellation of all tasks in the group.

 The `NamedTask` class enables a task to be associated with a user supplied name, enabling it to be cancelled and its status checked.
-This offers a higher degree of control than afforded by the `Cancellable` class, however cancellation does not await confirmation of completion.
-This may be achieved by means of the `Barrier` class.
-This is detailed below.
+Cancellation does not await confirmation of completion.
+This may be achieved by means of a `Barrier` instance although the normal approach is to use a `Cancellable` task.

 For cases where cancellation latency is of concern `asyn.py` offers a `sleep` function which can reduce this.